sjbennett123/gloryforthefist/content/rules/_index.md

 Permanent damage is defined as any damage that cannot be fixed by the marshal within ten minutes with no tools.

-If the trap was successfully disarmed, the gas trap may of course be reset, but in no case can the gas be taken from the trap.
+If the trap was successfully disarmed, the gas trap may, of course, be reset, but in no case can the gas be taken from the trap.

 #### Containers